classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 ### NoSQL

-As data base, MongoDB was chosen.
+As a database, MongoDB was chosen.
 With MongoDB Atlas, it already offers a cloud solution and hosting.
-Additionally to being well suited for the cloud, it also has the advantage of having no predefined structure.
+Additionally, to be well suited for the cloud, it also has the advantage of having no predefined structure.
-Extending the database therefore is possible without having to migrate (or lose) any data.
+Extending the database, therefore, is possible without having to migrate (or lose) any data.

 For example, the vacation functionality was added after everything else was